Kiermaier’s triple in 10th lifts Rays over Blue Jays, 6-5

 TRAINER’S ROOM

-Blue Jays: CF Randal Grichuk left the game with an apparent injury during the sixth inning.
-Giles was removed with the bases loaded and a 3-1 count on Choi in the ninth.
-The Blue Jays did not make an immediate announcement on either player.
+Blue Jays: CF Randal Grichuk left the game while Toronto was on defense in the sixth inning.
+Montoyo said his back tightened up, adding both Grichuk and Giles are day to day.

-Rays OF Austin Meadows, placed on the injured list after missing most of summer camp due to testing positive for the coronavirus, took part in a simulated game in Port Charlotte, Florida.
+Rays: OF Austin Meadows, placed on the injured list after missing most of summer camp due to testing positive for the coronavirus, took part in a simulated game in Port Charlotte, Florida.
 Manager Kevin Cash said there’s no definitive timetable on his return.
 Meanwhile, RH Diego Castillo remains on paternity leave, though he possibly could return as early as Monday.

 UP NEXT